mjpernot/merge-repo/README.md

     Program:  merge_repo.py

-    Description:  Merge an external non-local Git repository into an existing remote Git repository.
-The merge process will clean up the new project using Git of dirty and untracked files and it will then pull the existing remote Git branch to the local Git repository before merging the non-local Git repo with the existing Git repo.
+    Description:  Merge an external local Git repository into an existing remote Git repository.
+The merge process will clean up the new project using Git of dirty and untracked files and it will then pull the existing remote Git branch to the local Git repository before merging the local Git repo with the existing Git repo.
 Once the branches have been merged the updated branch will be pushed back to the remote Git repository.

-        NOTE 1:  The non-local Git repo will be marked as the priority, which means the non-local Git repo will have priority over the changes made to the project.
+        NOTE 1:  The local Git repo will be marked as the priority, which means the local Git repo will have priority over the changes made to the project.
         NOTE 2:  The default branch to be merged will be the master branch.
             This can be changed in the configuration file, but is not recommended.
+        NOTE 3:  The external local Git repository must come in as a detached head repository with no named branches for the merge to take place.

     Usage:
         merge_repo.py -c config -d config_dir -p repo_directory {-r repo_name}